-Growing up as part of a prominent Adelaide hills market gardening family, Kane Pollard spent his school holidays with rhubarb-stained hands and an early appreciation for brisk air and sustainability.
+Growing up as part of a prominent Adelaide Hills market gardening family, Pollard spent his school holidays with rhubarb-stained hands and an early appreciation for brisk air and sustainability.
 The other half of his childhood was spent in the small coastal town of Beachport where fishing, crabbing and working in local kitchens helped develop the connection between produce, place and how it can translate once served.

-Training began at The Scenic, before some time on pans and plate-up in the open kitchens of Sebel Playford on North Terrace as a second year apprentice.
-Over the next 10 years Kane would touch base at a newly opened Locavore, where the 100-mile menu was a welcomed challenge, as well as other notable establishments throughout the hills and city including XO Supper Club and Citrus.
-A short break travelling South East Asia and Europe helped Kane gain clarity and a new passion for basic, traditional, ‘from scratch’ cooking was ignited.
+Training began at The Scenic, before some time on pans and plate-up in the open kitchens of Sebel Playford on North Terrace as a second-year apprentice.
+Over the next 10 years Pollard would touch base at a newly opened Locavore, where the 100-mile menu was a welcomed challenge, as well as other notable establishments throughout the hills and city including XO Supper Club and Citrus.
+A short break travelling through South East Asia and Europe helped Pollard gain clarity and a new passion for basic, traditional, ‘from scratch’ cooking was ignited.

 The desire to translate his high-end restaurant training, passion for unique produce, traditional methods and sustainability all came to fruition at Topiary.
 Unusual botanic patterns, edible weeds and the finer details of nature became inspiration for the menu.
 Set in a unique garden nursery surrounded by pocket-sized micro climates, the menu will never be quite the same on any given day.
-His Tea house, now turned restaurant, is a creative hub.
+His tea house, now turned restaurant, is a creative hub.
 Century-old techniques of culturing, churning, curing and smoking are present, but food is plated and paired with a contemporary feel reflecting the surrounds.